letoram/arcan/README.md

 OS, but typically something like /usr/local/share/arcan/appl or to the current
 user: /path/to/home/.arcan/appl

+Other binaries that (may) be produced, depending on configuration, are arcan\_lwa, a specialized build of arcan that can connect to other arcan instances and use it as a display server, a number of files prefixed as afsrv\_ which are dedicated video decoders, encoders etc. split out from the main engine for future privilege separation and sandboxing, with arcan\_frameserver acting as a chain-loader.
+These are binaries managed by arcan itself.

 Now what?
 One is to try out some of the more complex appls, like the desktop environment, 'durden'.
 Clone the repo: